Do Dogs Ever Grow Out of Chewing Things?

 Do dogs ever grow out of chewing things?

 According to Dr. Nathaniel Rakestraw, a veterinarian with TelaVetsopens in new tab, most dogs begin to reduce their chewing habits once they finish teething, near six to seven months of age.
-“Nevertheless, the teenage phase, spanning six to 18 months, might still bring spouts of chewing, particularly in energetic or intelligent breeds,” says Dr. Rakestraw.
+“Nevertheless, the teenage phase, spanning six to 18 months, might still bring spouts of chewing, particularly in energetic or intelligent breeds,” Dr. Rakestraw says.

 When a dog is between 18 and 24 months old, there is typically a reduction in the intensity of chewing as they develop mentally and physically.
-“Consistent training, frequent exercise and appropriate chew toys can help,” suggests Dr. Rakestraw.
+“Consistent training, frequent exercise, and appropriate chew toys can help,” Dr. Rakestraw suggests.

-“Breeds bred for ‘mouth tasks,’ like fetching, holding, or gripping, frequently retain this instinct throughout their adult lives,” says Dr. Rakestraw.
-“Typical examples are Labs, German Shepherds, Malinois, and terriers.
-They don’t lose their chewing habit—nstead it needs to be directed properly.”
+“Breeds bred for ‘mouth tasks,’ like fetching, holding, or gripping, frequently retain this instinct throughout their adult lives,” Dr. Rakestraw says.
+“Typical examples are Labs, German Shepherds, Malinois, and Terriers.
+They don’t lose their chewing habit — instead, it needs to be directed properly.”

 But with proper training and setting your dog up to succeed, many dogs outgrow destructive chewing.
-“However, there will always be those dogs that are perpetual puppies—curious and getting into things, well into adulthood,” says LaSala.
+“However, there will always be those dogs that are perpetual puppies — curious and getting into things, well into adulthood,” LaSala says.
 “For their safety, and the safety of your stuff, it’s best to manage those dogs to prevent them from having access to things they shouldn’t chew.”

 Is chewing things ever a sign that something is wrong?